2020PB/police-brutality/all-locations.md

 ### Journalist shot with foam round | June 29th

-After an empty water bottle was thrown, police fired foam rounds into a crowd, striking a journalist on the hip.
+After an empty water bottle was thrown, police fired foam rounds into a crowd outside the Justice Center, striking a journalist on the hip.

 tags: foam-bullet, less-lethal, shoot

 id: or-portland-38

-geolocation:
+geolocation: 45.5155444, -122.6768958

 **Links**